 Virginia Wilton (Transformation Team) explained that Sacha O’Dea was required to attend a meeting with Minister Sepuloni and Minister Genter to discuss the draft cabinet paper.
 Sacha was intending to be at this meeting as soon as she was able.

-It was explained that a key part of the cabinet process is for Ministers to “own” the cabinet paper.
-Both Ministers are new to these roles in the disability sector and are wanting to fully understand content and implications.

 The new timeline for the cabinet paper is:

 Lodged on the 15th March